emeralds-horizon/EMERALDS_Mobility_Model_Cards_on_Zone_Entries_Exits_Prediction/README.md

 ### Unitary results

 *How did the model perform with respect to each factor?*

-The model’s performance is evaluated separately across three single factors (i.e. day of week, time window, zone) using MAE for both targets (entries, exits) as follows:
+The model’s performance is evaluated separately across the three single factors (i.e. day of week, time window, zone) using MAE for both targets (entries, exits) as follows:

 1. By day of week (datetime_day_week)
 | datetime_day_week | y_true_entries_score | y_true_exits_score |
 |-------------------|----------------------|--------------------|